h3ravel/website/guide/responses.md

 | `withException(e)`                      | Attach an exception to this response                             |
 | `throwResponse()`                       | Throw the current response as an exception                       |

-Excellent.
-Here’s the **“Quick Examples”** appendix in our H3ravel documentation tone — clean, practical, and aligned with how we format `Request` and `Router` examples.

 ## Quick Examples

 Here are a few real-world examples of working with the `Response` class in H3ravel applications.